gvwilson/thirdbit/src/fiction/in-heck/index.md

 and toppled over on its side to lie still.

 *Szzt!*
-Special Blazes' second fireball missed its target.
+Special Blazes' fireball its target, but the crab tank knew to brace itself.
-It bounced across the broken ground and evaporated unnoticed.
+The fireball bounced across the broken ground and evaporated unnoticed.
 Another fireball,
 then another,
-and then the first crab tank was climbing the mounded wall that Special Leaf had made.
+and then the first crab tank had reached the wagon.

 *We're done for!*
 Gumption thought,
 panic rising in his throat.

-But he had reckoned without Crusher and Bee Six Vee.
+But he had reckoned without Bee Six Vee.
-The hauler slammed into the attacker's side with a clang he was sure they must have heard all the way back in Rusty Bridge.
+The squat mulebot slammed into the attacker's side with a clang he was sure they must have heard all the way back in Rusty Bridge.
 As the crab tank scrabbled to regain its footing,
-Bee Six Vee rammed it as well.
+Bee Six Vee rammed it again
+and grabbed one of its legs,
+twisting it.

-Special Blazes flung a stream of fire straight into its joints.
+Special Blazes flung a stream of fire straight into the crab tank's joints.
 One second, two…
-Smoke and flame burst out of the rear of the crab tank.
+Smoke and flame burst out of the bot's rear.
-The two big bots rammed it together.
-Its legs crumpled beneath it and it lay still.

-*Boom!*
+Bee Six Vee tossed it aside contemptuously.

+"Look out!"
+Able buzzed.
-Meribeth fired again,
+Gumption fired again,
-knocking over a scout bot that Maddy hadn't even seen.
-"Stay here!"
-the bear bellowed,
+tangling another scout bot.

+"Help me!"
+Gumption yelled at Able,
-sprinting into the clearing
+sprinting into the clearing.
-to press herself against the back of the wagon.
-She kicked the blocks away from its rear wheels, put her shoulder against the backboard, and pushed.
+He kicked the blocks away from its rear wheels, put his shoulder against the backboard, and pushed.

-The wagon began to roll forward slowly—too slowly.
+The wagon began to roll forward.
-Swallowing hard,
-Gumption ran forward and put his shoulder against the backboard.
-The wagon begain picking up speed as he and the bear pushed.
-Meribeth tossed her hand cannon into the back, pulled one of the hatchets off her belt, and brought it down hard into the back of a scout bot as it charged at her.
+Slowly, slowly…
+"Come on, help me!"
+Gumption yelled again,
+"Oh, come on!"
+Gumption shouted as the mailbot fled, squeaking and buzzing in panic.

 *Chonk!*
 *Crack!*